juradohja/ece-ast-06-middlewares/README.md

 ## Build

+Make sure you have npm installed by executing `npm install` in your directory.
 To build, simply execute `npm run build`.
 You may also execute `npm run scss` to compile `.scss` files.